dieterich-lab/LINDA/README.md

 ## Examples

 A current example of how to use LINDA over a small Toy test example is ducumented in the vignettes of the package.
-For this, please check on the LINDA.html documentation.
+For this, please check on the LINDA package [documentation](https://github.com/dieterich-lab/LINDA/blob/main/doc/LINDA.html).